By accepting you will be accessing a service provided by a third-party external to https://www.nicholasjennings.com/

 In the early ’70s, the Blackburn Finishing School groomed singer Liberty Silver, then 17, by providing her first professional gig.
 The Juno-winning vocalist then repaid the favour by duetting with her mentor on the song “Kitchen Blues,” on Don’t Ask…Don’t Tell.

-When it comes to mentoring, Blackburn’s best work has been done with his four musician sons: tenor saxophonist Robert, keyboardist Duane, drummer Cory and guitarist Brooke.
+When it comes to mentoring, Blackburn’s best work has been done with his four musician sons: tenor saxophonist Robert, keyboardist Duane, drummer Cory and guitarist Brooke, who perform under the group name Blackburn.
 The latter three have paid tribute to their dad on their albums.
 “Back at the Zanzibar,” from 2009’s Maple Blues-winning Brotherhood, is a Hammond-organ drenched instrumental r&b workout, while “Walking in New, New Orleans,” from 2015’s Brothers in this World, features Duane singing, “I was raised in the north on a reel-to-reel/my father played the blues/always the real deal/down on Yonge Street.”
 All four sons appeared on Don’t Ask…Don’t Tell and throughout much of the ’90s, the whole Blackburn family frequently came together to perform at Toronto’s New Orleans-themed N’Awlins Jazz Bar.

 In 1990, Bobby and Jean Blackburn, his wife of 60 years, moved to the Bruce Peninsula near Owen Sound, the northern terminus of the Underground Railroad, where Blackburn’s great-grandfather Elias Earls found freedom.
 Since then, the trailblazing musician has served as artistic director of the Emancipation Festival and enjoyed lengthy residences, performing in nearby towns like Tobermory, Port Elgin and Collingwood.